ameerzain/languages/README.md

 ## 📦 Contents

-* `languages.json` – A JSON array of language objects with:
+- `languages.json` – A JSON array of language objects with:

-  * `name` – Human‑readable language name
+  - `name` – Human-readable language name
-  * `code` – Standard language code (commonly used in APIs and i18n libraries)
+  - `code` – Standard language code (commonly used in APIs and i18n libraries)

-Example:
+### Example
 ```json
 {
   "name": "English",